nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 5. Use case ends.

 **Extensions:**
 * 3a.
-GAB detects an error in entered user command.
+GAB detects an error in tags command format.
    * 3a1.
 GAB responds with a command error message and requests correct data.
    * 3a2.
 User enters new data.
-   * Steps 3a1-3a2 are repeated until the data entered is correct.
+   * Steps 3a1-3a2 are repeated until the command format entered is correct.
-   * Use case resumes at step 4.

-* 3b.
-GAB detects an error in entered user tag.
-   * 3b1.
-GAB responds with a command error message and requests correct data.
-   * 3b2.
-User enters new data.
-   * Steps 3b1-3b2 are repeated until the data entered is correct.
    * Use case resumes at step 4.

 ---